-Adam Paul is a partner in Mayer Brown's Chicago office and serves as a co-leader of the firm’s global Restructuring practice.
+Adam Paul is a partner in Mayer Brown's Chicago office and co-leads the firm’s Global Restructuring practice.
 He has extensive experience representing both debtor and creditor clients in complex US and non-US reorganizations, both in and out of court, and advises boards of directors and senior officers regarding fiduciary duties and restructuring strategies.
 In addition to his general restructuring work, Adam has significant experience in bankruptcies involving mass tort and legacy liabilities.

 The Legal 500 described Adam as "extraordinarily creative and a fierce litigator," and, in 2021, Adam was shortlisted by IFLR for Lawyer of the Year – Restructuring and Insolvency.
 Adam was recognized as a “Highly Regarded” lawyer by IFLR1000 in 2023, and has been included in Chambers USA, America's Leading Lawyers for Business, IFLR1000 and The Legal 500, which also described Adam as "super smart and very effective" with "great intelligence and capability," and as a lawyer that "applies experience in a practical manner."
 Adam’s work has been selected twice by The American Lawyer as Global Finance Deal of the Year: Restructuring and Insolvency.
 In March 2012, Adam was selected by Law360 as one of its annual “Rising Stars,” a list of five restructuring lawyers nationwide to watch under the age of 40.

 As part of his global restructuring practice, Adam has represented companies, creditors, and investors in some of the largest and most complex restructuring matters throughout the world, including: